Board of Intermediate and Secondary Education, Sahiwal

-The Board of Intermediate and Secondary Education is the intermediate education control government body in Sahiwal Division.
+The Board of Intermediate and Secondary Education, Sahiwal is the intermediate education control government body in Sahiwal Division.
 Its head-office is located in Sahiwal.

 History

 The BISE was established on June 15, 2012, by the Higher Education Department (HED) of the Punjab.
 Before its establishment Sahiwal and Pakpattan were facilitating by the BISE Multan.
 Okara District was being facilitated by the BISE Lahore.

 Managing Body

 The following shall be the officers of a Board: